Underpinning everything else when it comes to home renovation projects, choosing a hardwood floor is the most important decision you’ll have to make.

 True mahogany timber ranges from a light reddish brown to an intense chocolate hue and is one of the hardest and most durable timbers you can find.

-Yet, all these types of mahogany are considered endangered species and are illegal to harvest.
-Most of the timber labelled mahogany in use today actually belongs to an entirely different genus of trees.
+All these types of mahogany are considered endangered species and are illegal to harvest.
+Most of the timber labelled mahogany in use today belongs to an entirely different genus of trees.

 What most people in the industry refer to when using the term mahogany is Santos Mahogany – a type of hardwood belonging to the Myroxylon genus.
 Native to South America, and most widespread in El Salvador, these Balsam trees as they’re often called are an affordable and sustainable alternative to true mahogany.